FrankPassalacqua88/Group_Project/README.md

 Panel Dashboard was utilized to store our interactive graphs and charts.
 This included a sidebar toggle with dropdown navigation and a description of each tab.

 The first two tabs, Seasons & Athlete Bio's, are from our initial analysis and learning the data.
 The World Map and Country Stat tabs were used in answering question 1.
 Is there a correlation between a country's economic factors (GDP), demographics (population) and medal count?
-Finally, the Predictions tab includes a summary of the Feature Importances by Sport and a summary Classification report from our Machine Learning Model.
+Lastly, the Predictions tab includes a summary of the Feature Importances by Sport and a summary Classification report from our Machine Learning Model.

 ![image](images/Dashboard_Summary.png)